Table of Contents The Death of Multi-Year ContractsThe Challenges Present in...

 The question becomes: Whose job is it to oversee this process?
 The answer may just be the IT professional seeking career advancement.
 In this guide, you will discover the value of SaaS management for advancing an IT career.

 1. Understand the Need for SaaS Management

 SaaS currently occupies the most significant section of the cloud-based software market, a trend that shows no signs of slowing.
 With such massive growth potential, any organization that can implement SaaS management stands to improve software value significantly while gaining a competitive edge.

 Businesses are shifting from license-based software to subscriptions.
-IDC expects that by 2022, 53% of all software revenue will be purchased with a subscription model.
+In 2022, for the first time ever, IDC found that more money was spent on SaaS than on-premise software.
+And by 2026, SaaS spending is expected to comprise two-thirds of all enterprise application revenue.
 This means that license-based software consumption will further plummet, while SaaS and subscription-based cloud consumption models continue their rise.

 Despite the rapid advancement of SaaS, a surprising number of organizations rely on spreadsheet-driven methods for tracking applications and manual efforts for identifying redundancies and spending overlaps, or worse yet, organizations do not specifically track this software investment category.